Servant-Of-God-1/Metal_Cardbot_API/README.md

 ### 7. Copy the public API link you created and paste it into your project

-Thank you to the Metal Cardbot fandom wiki for providing information about Metal Cardbot as a resource🙏.
-And thank you also to those of you who have used my API🙏.
+Thank you to the Metal Cardbot fandom wiki for providing information about Metal Cardbot as a resource🙏. thank you also to those of you who have used my API🙏.
-I apologize if this API I created is still not perfect in your opinion🙏.
+I apologize if this API I created is still not perfect in your opinion🙏 and i apologize for making a ready-to-use version due to limited funds to deploy it🙏.